 - View: This is responsible for the user information display layer, such as the product page.
 The View is controlled by layout files that assemble blocks, containers, and UI components into a page for display by a web browser.
 They’re generally used in conjunction with PHTML template files to create HTML fragments assembled into the page.

 - Controller: This is the layer that defines the main actions, requests, and responses of clients that may change the status of the Model and generate the model layer’s data view.
 Page flows and form submission orchestration are regulated by Controllers.
 Magento follows the standard MVC pattern, which allows for a strong separation of concerns and improved modularity.

 Generally, there are 2 types of Magento MVC architecture: convention-based and configuration-based.
 In the convention-based MVC, you need to follow the instructions of the core system to set up your module.
 While in the configuration-based MVC, which is the one Magento uses, you will need to specify everything to your module’s configuration file to get started.

 Key benefits of Magento MVC architecture

-In Magento, files are grouped based on functionality, which is called modules.
+In Magento, files are grouped based on functionality called modules.
 Whenever you want to tap into the power of the Magento system, you’ll need to make some changes or additions to your config file.
 By being modular, Magento is perfect for business growth.
 Along with various extensions, having a Magento MVC architecture will make your website highly scalable.

 Other amazing benefits are as follows: